-If the number of relative strengths (bullet points above) is taken as a guide, the E-P2 emerges as the winner of the contest (8 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-P2 emerges as the winner of the contest (9 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-|Olympus E-P2»||Rec||69/100||4/5||4.5/5||4.5/5||Nov 2009||799||-|
+|Olympus E-P2»||Rec||69/100||4/5||4.5/5||4.5/5||Nov 2009||799||-||Olympus E-P2|

-|Olympus E-450«||-||-||4/5||-||4/5||Mar 2009||499||-|
+|Olympus E-450«||-||-||4/5||-||4/5||Mar 2009||499||-||Olympus E-450|

-|Olympus E-P3« »||83/100||74/100||4.5/5||4.5/5||4.5/5||Jun 2011||799||-|
+|Olympus E-P3« »||83/100||74/100||4.5/5||4.5/5||4.5/5||Jun 2011||799||-||Olympus E-P3|

 |Olympus E-PL1« »||86/100||69/100||4/5||4.5/5||4.5/5||Feb 2010||599||-||Olympus E-PL1|

-|Olympus E-600« »||-||-||-||-||4.5/5||Aug 2009||449||-|
+|Olympus E-600« »||-||-||-||-||4.5/5||Aug 2009||449||-||Olympus E-600|

-|Olympus E-420« »||85/100||HiRec||4/5||rev||4.5/5||Mar 2008||599||-|
+|Olympus E-420« »||85/100||HiRec||4/5||rev||4.5/5||Mar 2008||599||-||Olympus E-420|

-|Olympus E-520« »||87/100||HiRec||4.5/5||4/5||4.5/5||May 2008||699||-|
+|Olympus E-520« »||87/100||HiRec||4.5/5||4/5||4.5/5||May 2008||699||-||Olympus E-520|

-|Olympus E-410« »||86/100||HiRec||4/5||rev||4.5/5||Mar 2007||699||-|
+|Olympus E-410« »||86/100||HiRec||4/5||rev||4.5/5||Mar 2007||699||-||Olympus E-410|

 |Panasonic GF1« »||85/100||69/100||4.5/5||4.5/5||4.5/5||Sep 2009||749||-||Panasonic GF1|

-The review scores listed above should be treated with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+Care should be taken when interpreting the review scores above, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.